kjdaniels0127/Data-Rocks/README.md

 No notable outliers based on available data.
 ![Average Sleep Minutes and Average Calories per day](https://github.com/user-attachments/assets/44af2726-e36a-425f-891e-0e576ca147fe)
 Based on the available data for the 30 fitbit users, there seems to be a slight positive correlation between average calories burned and average sleep minutes per day.
-There are a few notable outliers with the Fitbit users that were all above average outliers above 75th percentile or Quartile 3 in daily sleep minutes and below average outliers below 25th percentile or Quartile 1 in daily calories.
+There are a few notable outliers among Fitbit users: all above the 75th percentile (Quartile 3) in daily sleep minutes and below the 25th percentile (Quartile 1) in daily calories.
 The 25th percentile or Quartile 1 is 1904.48 for daily average calories and the 75th percentile or Quartile 3 is 488.33 for daily average sleep minutes
 a.
 User 4: 1416.69 average calories and 594.12 average sleep minutes per day.
 b.
 User 15: 1523.53 average calories and 729.55 average sleep minutes per day.